 Then Cloud Monitor will push the alarm information to this address in time.

 - After the configuration is complete, click Complete.

 Once an alarm policy is created, you can enable, disable, copy, or delete it on the console.

-- Log in to the Cloud Monitor console and select Alarm Configuration > Alarm Policy to access the Alarm Policy page.
+- Log in to the Cloud Monitor console and select Alarm Configuration > Alarm Policy on the left sidebar to access the Alarm Policy page.

 - Perform the following steps as needed.

-- To enable or disable an alarm policy, locate it in the list, and toggle the switch in the Alarm On-Off column.
+- To enable or disable an alarm policy, toggle the switch in its Alarm On-Off column.

-- To copy an alarm policy, locate it in the list, click Copy in the Operation column, modify the policy as needed in the pop-up window, and click Complete.
+- To copy an alarm policy, click Copy in its Operation column, modify the policy as needed in the pop-up window, and click Complete.

 - To view historical alarm data, locate the alarm policy and click Alarm Records in the Operation column.

-- To delete an alarm policy, locate it in the list, click Delete in the Operation column, and click Confirm in the pop-up dialog box.
+- To delete an alarm policy, click Delete in its Operation column, and click Confirm in the pop-up dialog box.